MicrosoftDocs/learn/learn-pr/azure/publish-reusable-bicep-code-using-azure-pipelines/includes/5-design-pipeline-versioning-strategy.md

 When you deploy to Azure by using Bicep, it's common to use multiple environments to help you to validate and test your code before it's published to a production environment.
 In previous Microsoft Learn training modules, you learned how to work with multiple environments from a deployment pipeline.

 Some organizations apply the same principles to Bicep modules and template specs.
 For example, you might first publish new versions of your modules to a nonproduction registry so that the users of each module can try out the new versions.
-Then, after they've signed off, you can publish the modules to your organization's production registry.
+Then, after they sign off on the changes, you can publish the modules to your organization's production registry.

 Like regular deployments, you can use _jobs_ and _pipeline templates_ to define the deployment sequence across your environments.
 In this Microsoft Learn module, we publish to a single environment to keep the pipeline simple.